Omicron: Uncertainty hangs over End of Year music concerts

 “That is yet to be seen, everyone is gearing to enjoy themselves, enjoy their ‘Detty December’ in a very safe and responsible way and I think that’s important,”

-Speaking under anonymity an expert on live events spoke to BusinessDay saying that concerts in 2021 will be bigger in number of festivals compared to 2019 because a lot of concert guys didn’t have events last year in 2020 during the post COVID era.
+Speaking under anonymity, an expert on live events old BusinessDay that concerts in 2021 will be bigger in terms of the number of festivals compared to 2019 because a lot of concert guys didn’t have events last year.

-“Everybody wants to do an event, even the artists that are not big enough to do shows are joining forces with other artists to do joint shows, it’s going to be so much bigger than 2019,” the source said.
+“Everybody wants to do an event, even the artistes that are not big enough to do shows are joining forces with other artistes to do joint shows, it’s going to be so much bigger than 2019,” the source said.

-Because these artists charge a high price for shows, the price for tickets will be affected.
-Livespot, for instance, who are hosting 6 events have each of those ticket prices ranging from N20,000 for regular tickets to N5,000,000 for tables of 8 people,
+Because these artistes charge a high price for shows, the price for tickets will be affected.
+Livespot, for instance, who are hosting six events have each of those ticket prices ranging from N20,000 for regular tickets to N5,000,000 for tables of eight people,

-“Every artist have been bigger with their art.
-Artist like Burna Boy has won Grammy and other artists like Ckay, Wizkid, Tems and Chike who have high streaming numbers and topping chart in foreign location would most definitely demand a higher amount of money than was collected in 2019.
+“Every artiste has been bigger with their art.
+Burna Boy, who won a Grammy as well as others like Ckay, Wizkid, Tems and Chike who have high streaming numbers and topping chart in foreign location would most definitely demand a higher amount of money than was collected in 2019.

 Burna Boys’ upcoming events are charged at N50,000 for a ticket, with Davido charging the same amount.
 Others like Adekunle Gold who will be performing in Abuja set ticket sales at N10,000 while the Dj Spinall concert is N10,000 as well.